Dr Goldberg explores the impact of the psycho-spiritual on both the development and treatment of cancer.

 - Can the mind be harnessed to help fight cancer?

-These two questions have intrigued me ever since I began to treat cancer in an integrative way some 37 years ago.
+These two questions have intrigued me ever since I began to treat cancer in an integrative way over 40 years ago.
 During this time I have sought ways to understand these connections and to incorporate this self-healing potential into an integrative cancer treatment programme.

 There is growing scientific evidence to show that the outcome of an illness is influenced by active participation in the treatment process.
 The work of Jon Kabbat Zinn and other researchers using mindfulness-based approaches show the improvement in illnesses when the patient is involved in his treatment programme.¹ In my practice I have found this most certainly to be the case.
 Cancer patients who have a positive mindset do significantly better than those with a negative attitude to their illness and their long term survival.